mdx-editor/site/docs/getting-started.md

 }
 ```

-## Usage in a NextJS App
+## Usage in a Next.js app

 MDXEditor is a rich, client-side component that does not benefit from server-side rendering or hydration.
-To use it in NextJS, use the following technique:
+To use it in Next.js, use the following technique:

 ```tsx
 import dynamic from 'next/dynamic'